theBlackBoxSociety/HTML-CSS-tutorial/03_css.md

 </html>
 ```

 - Usually you will have 1 stylesheet and connect that with a `<link>` element to the different pages of your site.
-This is powerful: you can control to look of the entire site through 1 file.
+This is powerful: you can control to look of the entire site (multiple pages) through 1 file.
 - Yes, you can have multiple stylesheets connected to the same HTML document.
 But in most case you'll want to keep it simple: just 1 stylesheet.
 - Sometimes there are good reasons to create multiple stylesheets.
 For example: one for display on screen, and one for when the page is printed (with different fonts, only grayscale to save ink, ...)